 Specifically, the framework will examine jail circulation, social and injection networks, and diversion programs.
 Within rural and urban contexts the study will model an individual’s specific history, including their pre- and post- overdose trajectory, to examine intervention opportunities and vulnerabilities generally left unaddressed.
 These models will provide local-data rich, analytical platforms for investigating the potential community-level effects of OUD interventions.

-John Schneider MD, MPH
+PI: John Schneider

 • Understand key factors driving complex OUD/justice-involved dynamics as people transition between contexts